SmolPeaCat/ToDoApp/README.md

 - Add Images of my app
 - Add more details and explanation of my app
 - Hopefully don't forget to create an entry blog for this app
+- Add instructions on how to get the app lol

 What I learned :
 - Mvvm